Journalists’ group: 65 media workers killed in 2020

 That is 17 more than in 2019, and the death toll is around the same level as in the 1990s, the federation said Friday as it published details of its annual report on killings.

+The IFJ also reported that more than 200 journalists are currently jailed because of their work.

-The IFJ said the killings took place in 16 different countries during targeted attacks, bomb attacks and crossfire incidents.
+The killings of journalists took place in 16 different countries during targeted attacks, bomb attacks and crossfire incidents.

 A total of 2,680 journalists have been killed since the IFJ started keeping count in 1990.